-Unit G453 (35% of A Level): 2.5 hour written paper on Sports Psychology , Exercise Physiology and Comparative Studies.
+Unit G453 (35% of A Level): 2.5 hour written paper on Sports Psychology , Exercise Physiology and Historical Studies.
 Structured questions and essays.

 Unit G454 (15% of A Level): practical coursework element assessing either performance, coaching or officiating in one chosen activity and an oral evaluation applying theory to recommend a strategy to improve performance.

 A range of activities are offered for assessment and the most popular ones are: athletics, badminton, basketball, cricket, football, hockey, netball, tennis, rugby, swimming and volleyball.

 If you have expertise in another area please discuss this with the subject teachers.

 Students hoping to progress to a sport related degree will find this subject particularly useful.
 It would also be a valuable qualification for those wishing to go directly into employment in the sport and leisure industry.
 Equally, any A Level student with a keen interest in sport could take PE.